MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 The Microsoft Graph connectors gallery includes a brief description of each of the connectors created by Microsoft and our partners, and a link to each partner's website.

 With more than 100 connectors currently available, you can connect to popular Microsoft and non-Microsoft services.
-These include Azure services, Box, Confluence, Google services, MediaWiki, Salesforce, ServiceNow, and many more.
+These connectors include Azure services, Box, Confluence, Google services, MediaWiki, Salesforce, ServiceNow, and many more.

 The Graph connectors in this gallery are broken down into the following categories:
 - Collaboration & Communications